 - 1. Attach USB cable (or, if connection over Bluetooth, pair the devices.
 Default password is 1234 or 0000, generally). - 2.
 Run GUI, select COM port from the list in the left corner dropbox of the main window and press Connect. - 3.
 When the connection to the board is established all profiles will be read and downloaded and the GUI will display the current profile settings.
 You can read the board settings again any time by pressing the READ button. - 4.
 Make sure to have installed the latest version of firmware.
 To check: open "Upgrade" tab and press "Check update".
 Update if a new version is available.
 Note that after updating the firmware you will need to re-download the corresponding version of the GUI and revisit this connection scenario.
 See section "Firmware Update" for more detailed information. - 5.
 After you have finished editing parameters, press WRITE to save them to the persistent memory of the controller (EEPROM).
-Only the current selected profile will be saved.
-To restore the factory settings go to "Board" "Reset to defaults".
-All the parameters of the current profile will be set to defaults except for general settings and calibration data.
-In order to erase the settings of ALL profiles, general settings and calibration data, go to menu "Board" "Erase EEPROM". - 6.
-To switch over to the settings of another profile, choose the desired profile from the list in the upper right corner (dropbox labeled Profile).
+Only the currently selected profile will be saved. - 6.
+In order to erase the settings of ALL profiles, general settings and calibration data, go to menu "Board" "Erase EEPROM". - 7.
+To switch over to the settings of another profile, choose the desired profile from the drop-down list labeled "Profile" (you can find it in the upper right corner of application's window).
 It is not required to read the parameters by pressing READ.
 You can save different settings in 5 different profiles.
 Profiles can be switched over through the GUI, by RC command, or by operating the menu button on the board.
-Please note that some settings are shared by all profiles.
+Note that some settings are shared among all profiles.
 These settings concern hardware component configuration in particular, as well as sensor orientation and configuration, and some others.
+Once you press WRITE button, currently edited profile will be written and becomes active in the board. - 8.
 You can assign random names to profiles.
-They will be saved on the board and will remain unchanged when you connect to the GUI from a different computer.
+They will be saved on the board and will remain unchanged when you connect to the GUI from a different computer. - 9.
+When finished tuning, you can back-up your configuration several ways: - Saving profile to a file: all parameters that are visible in the GUI (including hidden extended views), will be saved.
+But most of calibrations and scripts that are not loaded from the board on connection, do not go there.